Tsarpf/Tsatter/README.md

 ####Probably running the newest version here: http://tsatter.com
 ####You can also join the same channels by connecting to tsatter.com using your favorite IRC-client

+###Development/deployment works best on Linux.
+On Windows there's an outdated vagrant configuration that needs some work and on MacOSX it might need a bit of toying with super user privileges etc.

 ###How to deploy
 - install docker
 - run setup.sh